piscilus/cvc/README.md

 errors during compilation.
 By sticking to the standard, you minimize the risk of encountering compatibility issues with compilers.

-Consistency in coding style and adherence to standards improve code readability and maintainability.
-When developers follow the basic source character set guidelines, it becomes easier for others (and your future self) to understand and work with the code.

 Various development tools, such as code editors, IDEs, and static analysis tools are built to understand and assist with code written according to the C standard.
 Conforming to the basic source character set ensures better support from these tools, enhancing the development process.

-Unicode defines various control characters that are invisible or have non-printable representations, such as zero-width spaces, zero-width joiners, and non-breaking space.
+Unicode defines various control characters that are invisible or have non-printable representations, such as Left-to-Right Override or Right-to-Left Isolate, zero-width joiners.
 These characters might not be visible when viewing the source code in a regular text editor, making their presence non-obvious.

 Depending on the context and the specific characters used, these invisible characters can alter the meaning of the code.
 For example, they might introduce